MrDoe/MagicMirror/README.md

 ## Usage

-1. Run the Streamlit application:
+1. Run the Streamlit application on the command line:

     ```sh
     streamlit run magicmirror.py